How to contact representatives

 When should I contact them?

-Contact them before votes, committee action, cosponsorship decisions, or public-position windows, while the office can still do something with your message.
+Contact them before votes, committee action, or cosponsorship decisions, while the request still matches something the office can do.